HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 ## New Language, Junior Developer

 Another challenge is working with an unfamiliar programming language.
 Although I am proficient in web application development using Electron, I opted to develop a keyboard app, which necessitates the use of Java-Kotlin with Android Studio due to the inadequacy of React Native for this purpose.
 My limited experience with Java-Kotlin adds to the difficulty.
-The solution would be better to learn Java and Kotlin skills from all the resources, including Stack overflow, Cainiao Tutorial and ChatGPT.
+The solution would be better to learn Java and Kotlin skills from all the resources, including Stack overflow, Cainiao Programming Tutorial and ChatGPT.

 ## Photo Receive and Send